Biden: Russia 'shamelessly violated' UN Charter in Ukraine

 Associated Press

-Delivering a forceful condemnation of Russia’s invasion to the international body, Biden said reports of Russian abuses against civilians in Ukraine “should make your blood run cold.”
-He also said Russian President Vladimir Putin’s new nuclear threats against Europe showed “reckless disregard” for his nation’s responsibilities as a signatory of the Treaty on the Non-Proliferation of Nuclear Weapons.
+Delivering a forceful condemnation of Russia’s seven-month invasion, Biden said reports of Russian abuses against civilians in Ukraine “should make your blood run cold.”
+And he said President Vladimir Putin’s new nuclear threats against Europe showed “reckless disregard” for Russia’s responsibilities as a signer of the Treaty on the Non-Proliferation of Nuclear Weapons.

+He criticized Russia for scheduling “sham referenda” this week in territory it has forcibly seized in Ukraine.

+“A permanent member of the U..N Security Council invaded its neighbor, attempted to erase a sovereign state from the map.
+Russia has shamelessly violated the core tenets of the U.N. charter,” he told his U.N. audience.

-White House officials said the crux of the president’s visit to the U.N. this year would be a full-throated condemnation of Russia as its brutal war nears the seven-month mark.
+But the heart of the president’s visit to the U.N. this year was his full-throated censure of Russia as its war nears the seven-month mark.
+One of Russia’s deputy U.N. ambassadors, Gennady Kuzmin, was sitting in Russia’s seat during Biden’s speech.

-“He’ll offer a firm rebuke of Russia’s unjust war in Ukraine and make a call to the world to continue to stand against the naked aggression that we’ve seen these past several months,” White House national security adviser Jake Sullivan said in previewing the president’s address.
-“He will underscore the importance of strengthening the United Nations and reaffirm core tenets of its charter at a time when a permanent member of the Security Council has struck at the very heart of the charter by challenging the principle of territorial integrity and sovereignty.”

 The White House said the global food security funding includes $2 billion in direct humanitarian assistance through the United States Agency for International Development.
 The balance of the money will go to global development projects meant to boost the efficiency and resilience of the global food supply.